 At St. Francis College we view ourselves as a community of learners.
 A warm and embracing community that continuously develops learns and improves, as we aim to provide a forum and place for all within the community to progress.

-Our first age group at St. Francis starts at 2 years of age, in the Year Level called “Alpha”, where children have their first contact with the academic world and a school environment.
+Our first age group at St. Francis starts at 3 years of age, in the Year Level called PYP 1 (Primary Years Programme).
 The formal curriculum is guided by the Brazilian and British National Curriculum and follows the International Baccalaureate (IB) programmes, for students aged 3 to 19.

 St. Francis and its IB Continuum programmes encourage students to become active, compassionate, lifelong learners.
 We are concerned with people as a whole.